kaazing/universal-client/javascript/KaazingJMSClientLibrariesFacade.md

 Once a connection is created, the callback function does the following:

-1. Obtains the connection from the _connectionFuture_ that was returned by _createConection_.
+1. Obtains the connection from the _connectionFuture_ that was returned by _createConnection_.
 1. Sets an exception listener to handle exceptions.
 1. Creates a session using the _createSession_ method.
 The session is created with auto-acknowledgement.
 1. Starts the connection using the _start_ function passing to it a callback function.